-Click the notifications icon and switch on ‘Self notifications’ using the button.
-You can add a Variable to the Subject line from any of your questions by clicking the ‘+’ button or typing ‘@’.
-Just choose which answer you want to add from the drop-down list (in this case, from the Multiple Choice question).
+Click the settings (gear) icon, go to Notifications, choose Notify me and toggle on Email Notification.
+You can recall information in the Subject line from any of your questions by typing ‘@’.
+Just choose which answer you want to add from the drop-down list.

 10. Lastly, we give respondents space to write their message to us.
-Add a Long text question, again, with a description.
-We asked respondents to keep it short, but you could add a character limit if you want to be sure.
+Add a Long Text question, again, with a description.
+We asked respondents to keep it short, but you can set a character limit in the right-hand sidebar if you want to be sure.

 11. Now that your contact form is built, you can test it out.
-We recommend spending time customizing the theme to choose colors and fonts that fit with your company or website.
+We recommend spending time customizing the design to choose colors and fonts that fit with your company or website.

 12. It’s easy to embed typeforms wherever you want.
-Go to the Share tab, and read this article for more details.
-We also have a plugin that makes it even easier if you’re a WordPress user, which you can read about here.
+Go to the Share panel and read this article for more details.

 What to do with the contacts you collect